 For people who are "highly hypnotizable" (about 10 percent of the population, according to Stanford researchers), complex changes take place in the brain during hypnosis.
 New connections are forged; hard-wired connections are reduced.
 Anxiety diminishes; creativity and creative problem-solving increase.
 In this space, people are more willing to learn without thinking critically, feeling anxious, or questioning new information.

 Many of our thoughts, emotions, and actions are moderated by a complex highway of neural pathways.
-Our minds use a so-called top-down regulation system.
+Our minds use a so-called top-down regulation system2.
 This means, you feel a stimulus (like an anxiety-fueled situation), which asks the brain for input on how to respond.
 Then, the brain compels you to act based on your past experiences and stored memories.
 Research suggests hypnosis is an effective tool for moderating this top-down system.

 How hypnosis can reduce inflammation.

 One of the most commonly cited benefits of hypnosis is stress reduction, which directly correlates with the reduction of inflammation.
-One small study found that when 11 people followed a 12-week self-hypnosis program, a significant portion of them had much lower levels of inflammation, as measured by the presence of cytokine IL-6.
+One small study5 found that when 11 people followed a 12-week self-hypnosis program, a significant portion of them had much lower levels of inflammation, as measured by the presence of cytokine IL-6.

 Oftentimes stress isn't just something you experience as a result of a stressful situation—it’s conditioning that can result from almost any experience.

 Stress is damaging for many reasons, not the least of which is inflammation.
 Under stress, the body produces a substantial amount of the stress hormone cortisol.
 This hormone plays an important role in the regulation of inflammation.
 Researchers have proposed that "prolonged stress alters the effectiveness of cortisol to regulate the inflammatory response because it decreases tissue sensitivity to the hormone."